Yenching University: History

-During the Second Sino-Japanese War, the area was occupied by Japan and the university was moved to Chengdu, Sichuan.
-After the People's Republic of China was established in 1949, Yenching University remained open, although under control of the Chinese Communist Party.
+In 1950, the School of Religion of Yanching University became independent as the Yanjing (Modern Pinyin spelling of Yanching) School of Religion, which was later renamed Yanjing Theological Seminary.

+In response to the PRC's entry into the Korean War, the US froze all Chinese assets in America.
+The United States also prohibited transfers funds from the United States to recipients within the PRC, which cut off funding for American-influenced institutions in the PRC.
+The PRC began efforts to remove American cultural influence from China, including by nationalizing cultural institutions affiliated with the United States.
+In early 1951, Yenching University was nationalized and became administered by the Ministry of Education.

 In 1952, Mao Zedong's government re-grouped the country's higher education institutions with individual institutions tending to specialize in a certain field of study after the Soviet model.
 As a result, Yenching University was closed up, and its arts and science faculties were merged into Peking University and other state-operated institutions, its politics and law faculties were merged into China University of Political Science and Law, its economics faculties were merged into Central University of Finance and Economics, its sociology faculties were merged into Minzu University of China, and other faculties merged into other institutions.
 At the same time, its engineering section was merged with Tsinghua University, and Peking University moved from central downtown Beijing to take over the former Yenching University campus in the city's Haidian District.